czbiohub-sf/sc2-illumina-pipeline/docs/output.md

 ## `filtered.fa`

-A multi-FASTA file containing only sequences that pass filtering by `--maxNs` and `--minLength`.
+A multi-FASTA file containing only sequences that pass filtering.

+## `combined.vcf`

+A VCF of variants in all samples.

+## `snps_treemap_{combined,filtered}.svg`

+A heatmap of SNP allele frequencies, with neighbor joining tree of the samples.
+2 SVGs are created, for the full sample set, and for the samples passing filters.

 ## `MultiQC/`